amInfoTech/car-rental/README.md

 Aaron Morley, Michael Doran, Dylan Jech, Stephen Tidjani, Joshua Ramczyk

 Project Goal:

 Create an ERD for the company, an SQL Database, a MySQL Database, and a PHP & HTML form to retrieve data from the server.

-Form:

-HTML and PHP code that we wrote in order to help the user interact with the server.
+/Form:  HTML and PHP code that we wrote in order to help the user interact with the server.

-Business:

-Business rules and the ERD that lays out our plan for the car rental company.
+/Business:  Business rules and the ERD that lays out our plan for the car rental company.

-SQL:

-MDF/LOG files for the SQL Database and SQL code written for the requirements of the project.
+/SQL:  MDF/LOG files for the SQL Database and SQL code written for the requirements of the project.